syvsto/nd/README.md

-FunForth
+nd
 ========

 Language experiment involving concatenation, stacks and arrays, inspired by APL and Forth.
+The name `nd` is a shorthand for n-dimensional, and follows the tradition of un-Googleable array language names.

 Built-in Words
 --------------